Maria, Duchess of Viseu

-Maria, Duchess of Viseu (18 June 1521 – 10 October 1577; /pt/) was an infanta of Portugal, the only daughter of King Manuel I of Portugal and his third wife, Eleanor of Austria.
+Infanta Maria, Duchess of Viseu (18 June 1521 – 10 October 1577; /pt/) was an infanta of Portugal, the only daughter of King Manuel I of Portugal and his third wife, Eleanor of Austria.
 A noted patron of the arts and buildings, Maria's personal wealth rivaled that of her half-brother, King John III of Portugal, making her the richest woman in Portugal and one of the wealthiest princesses in Europe.